PV Connectors

 Project Objectives

-1) Investigate and document the operational functionality of PV connectors in the US
+1) investigate and document the operational functionality of PV connectors in the US

-2) Analyze degraded and failed connectors to identify failure mechanisms and root causes
+2) analyze degraded and failed connectors to identify failure mechanisms and root causes

-3) Calculate the economic losses attributable to degraded and failed connectors
+3) calculate the economic losses attributable to degraded and failed connectors.

 Thermal images such as the infrared images shown here are a good diagnostic tool for PV connectors.
-A sampling of fielded connectors reveals a range in operating temperatures from normal (25 to 27 °C) to very hot (95°C), indicative of high resistance and a significant safety risk.
+A sampling of fielded connectors reveals a range in operating temperatures from normal (25 to 27°C) to very hot (95°C), indicative of high resistance and a significant safety risk.

 Why This Work Matters